doomnonius/keyforging/README.md

    </ol>
  </li>
  <li>Build a state dict that only has the relevant information</li>
+ <li>Logger wil be in main, and imported into everything else and called there.</li>
  <li>Sort hand by house</li>
  <li>Update Decks option from startup() so that people can examine what is in a deck</li>
  <li>Write all the functions for all the cards, which will include a whole lot of states, so I'm also going to want to figure out a way for a game that is called to only pay attention to the relevant states.</li>